batteries-included/batteries-included/README.md

 Public posts are in `static/src/content/posts`

-There are other non-public pages in `static/src/content/company_docs` and `static/src/content/technical_design`
+There are other docs pages in `static/src/content/docs`.

 ## Platform Umbrella